x3p0-dev/x3p0-legacy-widget/readme.txt

 **Note #3:** Not all third-party widgets from plugins/themes will work in the editor.
 This is more likely an issue with those that use custom JavaScript.
 Please encourage plugin authors to migrate their plugins to custom block types.

-== Frequently Asked Questions ==
+## Frequently Asked Questions

+### Why is the Legacy Widget not enabled in WordPress by default?

+Technically, it is enabled for the block-based widgets screen for classic themes, but it is not enabled for other editors.
+Originally, the Gutenberg plugin shipped it for the post editor.
+However, contributors [decided to disable it](https://github.com/WordPress/gutenberg/issues/24900) before it was ported to WordPress.
+There is a performance hit when loading all of the widget-related features for everyone, especially for those who don't need widgets.
+Also, the goal is to get plugin authors to move forward with blocks, phasing out widgets.

-=== Do I need this plugin? ===
+### Do I need this plugin?

 The primary use case for this plugin is to use alongside other plugins that register widgets.
-If the plugin author has yet to build a block equivalent of that widget, you will need this plugin to use that widget alongside a block-based theme.
+If the plugin author has yet to build a block equivalent of that widget, you will need this plugin only in the case that you have installed and activated a block theme.

-=== Can this be used with a classic theme? ===
+### Can this be used with a classic theme?

 There should be no reason to use it with classic themes.
 They already support classic widgets.

-=== The experience feels a bit janky.
-Can you make it better? ===
+### The experience feels a bit janky.
+Can you make it better?

 I am certainly open to feedback on improving the plugin.
 However, the "core" code for the Legacy Widget block is actually in WordPress itself.
 This limits what I am able to do with it.
 Essentially, the plugin enables the existing Legacy Widget block in WordPress and adds some custom CSS to make it look a little better in the editor.
 Outside of additional CSS changes, it's unlikely I can do much else.
 Most bug fixes will need to happen in WordPress itself.

-== Changelog ==
+## Changelog

 Please see the `changelog.md` file included with the plugin file.
 Or, you can view the [online change log](https://github.com/x3p0-dev/x3p0-legacy-widget/blob/master/changelog.md).